sanaan123/mortgageBackedSecuritiesPackagingSystem/README.md

    Included functionality for all seven filters (extra credit).
    Ensured database operations followed serializable transactions (extra credit).

 Part 3 we partially completed as not all the filters for add filters function, nor does add a mortgage function correctly.
+However, the searching for 5 filters works as well as calculate rate and the option to accept or decline the package.

 4.
 Challenges Faced